 PTP Practical Industry Applications

 Brandywine provides Next Generation technology of IEEE-1588 for a variety of applications ranging from precise carrier class synchronization and precise time stamping to the test and measurement of PTP networks.
-Products include our PTP80 IEEE 1588 GrandMaster Clock and Slave which generates and distributes precisely synchronized time to remote PTP clients and slaves across packet networks.
+Products include our PTP8080 Grandmaster Clock which generates and distributes precisely synchronized time to remote PTP clients and slaves across packet networks.

 Telecoms - As the whole telecoms industry changes from bitstream (telephony) networks to packet switched networks, PTP will be used more and more.
 PTP is suitable for a range of packet network types such as metro area networks, base-station backhaul networks and access aggregation networks.

 Industrial automation - Modern robotics are increasingly being controlled over a netowrk (Ethernet), both wirelessly, and using fibre optics.
 Using a time-based control method can effectively eliminate jitter delays experienced through traditional scan-based or event-triggered control methods.